ilmoi/awesome-solana-nfts/README.md

   ![](https://img.shields.io/github/stars/blackranger07/Metaplex-Store-Installer.svg?style=social) - community script to install metaplex store on a linux box.
 - [Metaplex Launch Cost Calculator](https://feecalc.live/) - enter your collection size to calculate the total fees you will incur to launch.
 - [Solana Address Generator](https://github.com/thislooksrare/solana-wallet-generator) - generate fancy looking solana addresses.
+- [NFT Minting API](https://docs.crossmint.io/mint-nfts/nft-minting-api) - in one single REST https request you can create and deliver an NFT to a user.

 ### for Candy Machine